 Find out the forgotten story of how the senior regiments in the British army were formed from one of our most formidable armies which was a political power, full of religious fundamentalists!
 Discover its foundation, military career and role in the restoration, and how the founding father of this army was not Oliver Cromwell but one of the country's finest soldiers who is often forgotten.

-We do charge for delivering talks, to cover the time of the person delivering the talk and generate funds to help the Museum.
-For 2019 we charge £60 for a talk, plus any travel expenses outside of the area.
-Please contact us for more information or to book at: firstname.lastname@example.org
+We charge for delivering talks to cover the time of the person delivering the talk and generate funds to help the Museum.
+For 2023-24 we charge £70 for a talk, plus any travel expenses outside of the area.
+Please contact us for more information or to book at: email@example.com

 For Young People’s Groups (Scouts, Guides, etc)

-We are happy to arrange any of the sessions we offer to schools as hands-on activity sessions which are ideal for a visiting Scout or Guides group.
-Please see our Key Stage 3 Sessions for more details.
+We can deliver any of the sessions we offer to schools to Scouts or Guides groups.
+Please see our Key Stage 3 Sessions to see what we have on offer.